 Understand that even small estates can require a lot of work to administer.
 Distributing personal effects and other property, paying bills, canceling services and subscriptions, contacting advisors and family members, planning a funeral, securing the estate against identity theft, etc.

 At the very least, we recommend that clients draft an estate planning letter of instruction when organizing their affairs.
-Imagine that, after you die, you could stand over their shoulders (but not in a creepy, ghost-like way) and walk them step-by-step through the process of setting your estate.
+Imagine that, after you die, you could stand over your family’s shoulders (but not in a creepy, ghost-like way) and walk them step-by-step through the process of settling your estate.
 This type of planning can save your loved ones a lot of trouble and stress after you are gone.